heangdeniss/heangdeniss/README.md

 **`Technology Lover (Developer/Data science/Machine Learning)`**

-<p>Hi!, I'm HEANG Denis a full-stack developer with a focus on data science and machine learning.
+<p>Hi!, I'm HEANG Denis a developer with a focus on data science and machine learning.
 Passionate about building end-to-end applications and turning data into actionable insights, I’m always learning and experimenting with new technologies.
 Excited to grow in the tech world and make a meaningful impact.</p>
 ---

 ### 🧰 Languages and Tools